saper0/revisiting_robustness/real_graphs/README.md

 # Overrobustness of GNNs on real-world datasets

-This codebase has been used to generate all results based on the real-world datasets in our submitted paper *Revisiting Robustness in Graph Machine Learning*.
+This codebase has been used to generate all results based on the real-world datasets in the ICLR 2023 paper *Revisiting Robustness in Graph Machine Learning*.

 ## Installation